 R o s i e G a l l o w a y - S m i t h

-Rosie graduated from Hull School of Art in 1996 and has been a practicing artist since then, exhibiting in Glasgow, London, Liverpool, Canada, Barcelona and Carlisle.
-She has been actively involved in the national initiative The Big Draw, has worked extensively with Creative Futures Cumbria, and has had roles in promoting and helping deliver the C>Art Open Studio event, run by Eden Arts in Cumbria, as well as working extensively in secondary art education.
-She was selected for the Cumbrian Artist of the Year exhibition in 2016.
+She was actively involved in the national initiative The Big Draw and worked extensively with Creative Futures Cumbria, as well as working to promote and help deliver the C>Art Open Studio event, run by Eden Arts in Cumbria.
+In 2016 she was selected for the Cumbrian Artist of the Year exhibition.

-September 2016 - The Guildhall Museum, Carlisle.
-Bloodlines:Floodlines – textile map of the 2015 Carlisle floods with public engagement and interaction.
-This piece was acquired for the city's permanent art collection in November 2017.
+In September 2016, Rosie spent a residency at The Guildhall Museum, Carlisle, where she created and worked ‘Bloodline:Floodlines’.
+This textile map of the 2015 Carlisle floods formed with public engagement and interaction was acquired for the city's permanent art collection in November 2017.